distortia/distortia.github.io/_posts/2022-04-14-phoenix-liveview-with-localstorage-or-sessionstorage.md

 This is how to store and restore data in a LiveView using Hooks and `sessionStorage`.
 If you found it helpful, reach out on twitter or share with your friends!

+If you are interested in working with elixir every day, come join my remote team at [InfluxData](https://www.influxdata.com/careers/?gh_jid=3985743)!

 Thanks!

 ### Links